 Traffic support, marketing and promotion services Provided to Tuniu and its subsidiaries, or Tuniu Group.
 Tuniu Group is an equity investee of us.
 In May 2015, we invested in Tuniu with a combination of US\$250 million in cash and certain resources valued at US\$108 million as consideration for the newly issued ordinary shares of Tuniu.
 On the completion date of the transaction, the traffic support, marketing and promotion services to be provided to Tuniu which had a fair value of US\$108 million were recorded as deferred revenue and would be recognized as other revenue over the cooperation period of five years on a straight line basis starting from August 2015.
 In 2015, other revenue in the amount of RMB51.1 million (US\$7.9 million) had been recognized.
 As of December 31, 2015, we had a total amount of RMB649.0 million (US\$100.2 million) deferred revenue in relation to traffic support, marketing and promotion services to be provided to Tuniu Group.
-As of December 31, 2015, we had an amount of RMB0.7 million (US\$0.1 million) due to Tuniu Group, representing the amount that we collected from customers on behalf of Tuniu Group but had not been transferred to it at the time.
+As of December 31, 2015, we had a total amount of RMB649.0 million (US\$100.2 million) deferred revenue in relation to traffic support, marketing and promotion services to be provided to Tuniu Group.
+As of December 31, 2015, we had a namount of RMB0.7 million (US\$0.1 million) due to Tuniu Group, representing the amount that we collected from customers on behalf of Tuniu Group but had not been transferred to it at the time.